danwolfgang/melody-theme-patrick/Patrick/readme.md

         hint: 'Use the Pictaculous service to create a color palette from the image listed here.'
         type: pictaculous
         color_names: 'Background,Header,Column Background,Accent'
+        default_colors: '#FFFFFF, #000000'
         tag: Pictaculous

 The `color_names` key is unique to the `pictaculous` field type.
 This key should contain a comma-separated list of the named options a user can apply colors to, and are displayed in the Order Colors tab.
 A color palette from Pictaculous will provide five colors; `color_names` can contain any number of values, giving the user a chance to re-use colors, for example.

+The `default_colors` key gives you an opportunity to supply some colors that the user may find useful, regardless of the colors found in the color palette they select.
+Obvious choices are black (#000000) and white (#ffffff).

 To publish this field's contents, notice that the tag has been appended with `Palette`, which gives access to the named colors found in a palette.
 The named colors are "dirified," which means they are changed into something more "computer readable": non-word/space characters are removed, spaces are changed to underscores, and the entire string is converted to lower-case, as in the following example: